rasbt/posit2023-python-ml/README.md

 PS: If you have any questions, please feel free to reach out via the [Discussion page](https://github.com/rasbt/posit2023-python-ml/discussions) here on GitHub.

+&nbsp;

 # Schedule and Slides

-**Block 1**
+**Block 1** (09:00 - 10:30 am)

-- Introduction to machine learning
+- (1) Introduction to machine learning

-- Python's scientific computing stack
+- (2) Python's scientific computing stack

-- The scikit-learn API
+- (3) The scikit-learn API

-- Data preprocessing in Python
+- (4) Data preprocessing in Python

+**30 min Break** (10:30 - 11:00 am)

+---

-**Block 2**
+**Block 2** (11:00 am - 12:30 pm)

-- Machine learning classifiers
+- (5) Machine learning classifiers

-- Tree-based models in Python
+- (6) Tree-based models in Python

-- Hyperparameter tuning
+- (7) Hyperparameter tuning

+**Lunch break** (12:30 - 1:30 pm)

+---

-**Block 3**
+**Block 3** (1:30 - 3:00 pm)

-- Introduction to Deep Learning
+- (8) Introduction to Deep Learning

-- Understanding PyTorch
+- (9) Understanding PyTorch

-- Training Deep Neural Networks
+- (10) Training Deep Neural Networks

+**30 min Break** (3:00 - 3:30 pm)

+---

-**Block 4**
+**Block 4**  (3:30 - 5:00 pm)

-- Accelerating PyTorch Model Training
+- (11) Accelerating PyTorch Model Training

-- Finetuning Large Language Models
+- (12) Finetuning Large Language Models

+&nbsp;

+## About the Instructor

+My name is [Sebastian Raschka](https://sebastianraschka.com), and I have been working on machine learning and AI for more than a decade.

+Next to being a researcher, I also have a strong passion for education and am best known for my bestselling books on machine learning using open-source software.

+After my PhD, I joined the University of Wisconsin-Madison as a professor in the Department of Statistics, where I focused deep learning and machine learning research until 2023.

+Taking a yearlong break from academia, I joined Lightning AI in 2022, where I now focus on AI and LLM research, developing open-source software, and creating educational material.